-In the opinion of Mr. Devlin, the Mineral Resource estimation reported herein is a reasonable representation of the consolidated gold and nickel Mineral Resources found at the Beta Hunt Mine at the current level of sampling.
+In the opinion of Mr. de la Mare and Mr. Devlin, the Mineral Resource estimation reported herein is a reasonable representation of the consolidated gold and nickel Mineral Resources found at the Beta Hunt Mine at the current level of sampling.